jovotech/jovo-framework/docs/integrations/analytics/googleAnalytics.md

 * Give it a name like "clientId".
 Set "Scope" to "hit" and enable the "active" checkbox
 Remark: Google Analytics is targeting custom dimensions via indices.
 Make sure that die clientId is at position 1.

-Afterwards you can use our
+Afterwards you can link metrics at hit scope like "gamesPlayed" with this newly created userId.

 ##### Templates
 Just click the link to add a template to you google analytics custom reports: